OpenEvalProject/evals/manuscripts/elife-64830/v2/manuscript.md

 ## Results

-## The task-specific responsiveness of worker bees showed significant variations between behavioral phenotypes and the two honeybee species
+### The task-specific responsiveness of worker bees showed significant variations between behavioral phenotypes and the two honeybee species

 Based on the response threshold model for division of labor, we initially studied the responsiveness of three different behavioral phenotypes to three different task-relevant stimuli in A. mellifera and A. cerana using the PER assay.
 In accordance with our predictions, we identified significant differences among worker behavioral phenotypes in the PER responsiveness to the task-specific stimuli, including sucrose solution, pollen, and larva (Figure 1, Figure 1—source data 1, Supplementary file 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/64830/elife-64830-fig1-v2.jpg)

 **Figure 1.:** (A) The proportion of pollen foragers (PFs), nectar foragers (NFs), and nurse bees (NBs) showing a proboscis extension reflex (PER) increased with increasing concentrations of sucrose solutions.
 Left: Apis mellifera ligustica (AML), right: Apis cerana cerana (ACC).
 Details of the statistical results of our comparisons of sucrose responsiveness between behavioral phenotypes and bee species are listed in Supplementary file 1.
 (B) Median sucrose response scores (SRS; intermediate lines) and quartiles (upper and lower lines) of PFs, NFs, and NBs.
 The number of bees per group was between 125 and 136.
 Kruskal-Wallis tests with Bonferroni correction were used to compare the SRSs of the three behavioral phenotypes in the same species and significant differences are denoted by letters at p<0.05.
 Pairwise Mann-Whitney U tests were used for comparing the same phenotype between two honeybee species (*p<0.05).
 (C) Proportion of PFs, NFs, and NBs showing PER to pollen stimulation of their antennae.
 (D) Proportion of PFs, NFs, and NBs showing PER to antennal stimulation with larvae.
 Numbers in bars represent the number of individuals sampled in each group.
 Independent chi-square tests were used to compare the responsiveness to pollen or larvae between species (*p<0.05) and among behavioral phenotypes within species (letters indicate significant difference at p<0.05).
-Figure 1—source data 1.Apis mellifera ligustica and Apis cerana cerana worker bees to different sucrose solutions.

 The percentage of bees showing a PER increased with sucrose concentration across all experimental groups (Figure 1A).
 In both, Apis mellifera ligustica (AML) and Apis cerana cerana (ACC), the sucrose response scores (SRSs) of PFs were higher than the SRSs of NFs (AML: Z = 7.0, p≤0.001; ACC: Z = 6.1, p<0.001) and nurse bees (NBs) (AML: Z = 5.9, p<0.001; ACC: Z = 5.2, p<0.001), while no significant difference between NFs and NBs was observed in either species (Figure 1B).
 PFs were more responsive than NFs and NBs to all sucrose concentrations.
 The species comparison between AML and ACC showed significant higher sucrose responsiveness in PFs of AML than in PFs of ACC (Z = 2.361, p=0.018), specifically at sucrose concentrations of 0.3% (χ2 = 4.1, p=0.042), 1.0% (χ2 = 5.2, p=0.001), 3.0% (χ2 = 8.4, p=0.023), and 10.0% (χ2 = 5.3, p=0.021).
 NFs of AML and ACC showed no significant difference in overall SRS, but NFs of AML were more responsive than NFs of ACC at sucrose concentrations of 0.3% (χ2 = 4.5, p=0.035), 1.0% (χ2 = 4.5, p=0.033), and 3.0% (χ2 = 4.0, p=0.046).
 There was no significant difference between NBs of AML and ACC in sucrose responsiveness.